-1. All internal registers retain data at 0 Hz.

-- 2. Assumes that stable $V{DDSYN}$ is applied, that an external filter capacitor with a value of 0.1 $\mu$ F is attached to the XFC pin, and that the crystal oscillator is stable.
-Lock time is measured from power-up to RESET release.
-This specification also applies to the period required for PLL lock after changing the W and Y frequency control bits in the synthesizer control register (SYNCR) while the PLL is running, and to the period required for the clock to lock after LPSTOP. - 3.
-Determined by the internal reference voltage applied to the on-chip VCO.
-The X bit in SYNCR controls a divide by two prescaler on the system clock output. - 4.
-Short-term CLKOUT stability is the average deviation from programmed frequency measured over a 2 μs interval at maximum fsys.
-Long-term CLKOUT stability is the average deviation from programmed frequency measured over a 1 ms interval at maximum fsys.
-Stability is measured with a stable external clock input applied variation in crystal oscillator frequency is additive to this figure. - 5.
-This parameter is periodically sampled rather than 100% tested.
+- 1. All internal registers retain data at 0 Hz. - 2.
+This parameter is periodically sampled rather than 100% tested. - 3.
+Assumes that a low-leakage external filter capacitor with a value of 0.1 μ F is attached to the XFC pin.
+Total external resistance from the XFC pin due to external leakage sources must be greater than 15 M Ω to guarantee this specification. - 4.
+Proper layout procedures must be followed to achieve specifications. - 5.
+Assumes that stable V{DDSYN} is applied, and that the crystal oscillator is stable.
+Lock time is measured from the time V{DD} and V{DDSYN} are valid to RESET release.
+This specification also applies to the period required for PLL lock after changing the W and Y frequency control bits in the synthesizer control register (SYNCR) while the PLL is running, and to the period required for the clock to lock after LPSTOP. - 6.
+Determined by the default frequency of the on-chip RC oscillator.
+The X bit in SYNCR controls a divide by two scaler on the system clock output. - 7.
+Stability is the average deviation from the programmed frequency measured over the specified interval at maximum f{sys}.
+Measurements are made with the device powered by filtered supplies and clocked by a stable external clock signal.
+Noise injected into the PLL circuitry via V{DDSYN} and V{SS} and variation in crystal oscillator frequency increase the C{stab} percentage for a given interval.